the HIKES

 As there is no road to Marmara people come on boats from Sfakia (scheduled trips).

-For your return trip you may take a boat to Sfakia but we suggest you walk to Lykos and Loutro.
-From Loutro you may catch the same boat to Sfakia or you may climb the sharp uphill trail to Anopolis.
+For your return you may take a boat to Sfakia but we suggest you walk to Lykos and Loutro.
+From Loutro you may catch the same boat that comes from Marmara to Sfakia or you may climb the sharp uphill trail to Anopolis.

 Direction north and uphill.
 Join the path to Krousia